High needs funding for schools

 ‘Schools are not expected to meet the full cost of more expensive special educational provision from their core funding.
 The local authority should provide additional top up funding where the cost of the SEN provision required to meet the needs of an individual pupil exceeds the nationally prescribed threshold (£6,000).’
 (SEN Code of Practice 6.99)

-From 8 January 2018 the following criteria, evidence requirements and changes to the process will be fully implemented.
+From 8 January 2018 the following criteria, evidence requirements and changes to the process have been implemented.

 - The pupil will have an EHCP or be SEN Support with severe and complex needs.